Mehak-NazDev/healthcare-risk-screener/README.md

 - **Gender bias detected**: Male patients: 79.0% accuracy & Female patients: 90.3% accuracy
 - **303-1025 patients** analyzed with 14 clinical features each

+## ⚠️ Important Note for Reviewers
+**For optimal experience:** Ensure the `heart.csv` file is in the `data/` folder when running the notebook.
+The analysis uses fallback sample data if the file is missing, but the complete medical insights and 82% accuracy are demonstrated with the full dataset

 ## 🚀 Quick Start
 ```bash
 git clone https://github.com/Mehak-NazDev/health-risk-screener